Piano Concerto No. 2 (Brahms): III. Andante

-Allegretto grazioso—Un poco più presto
+IV.
+Allegretto grazioso – Un poco più presto

 The last movement consists of five clearly distinguishable sections, which introduce and develop five different themes.

 The first section (bars 1 to 64) presents themes 1 and 2.
 The first theme (also the "main theme") (1–8) is first played by the piano and then repeated by the orchestra: it begins with a copy of measures 40-41 of the last movement of Mozart's piano concerto No. 27 (also in B flat).
 The second theme (16–20) is likewise presented by the piano and repeated – and expanded – by the orchestra.
 Finally, a kind of development of the first theme leads on to the next section.

 The second section (65–164) contains the next three themes.
 Theme 3 (65–73) is very different from the previous ones, due largely to its minor setting and its distinctive Hungarian rhythm.
 Theme 4 (81–88) is still in a minor and theme 5 (97–104) is in F major.
 These three themes are each repeated back and forth several times, which gives the section the character of a development.

 The third section (165–308) can be seen as a reprise of the first; it is built on the first two themes, but a striking new element is given in 201–205 and repeated in 238–241.

 The fourth section (309–376) reprises themes 3, 5 and 4, in that order.

 The final section, the coda, is built on the main theme, but even here (398) Brahms presents a new element, restating the main theme in triple rhythm (a device he used earlier to end his violin concerto) over a little march, first played by the piano, then answered by the orchestra, which trades themes with the soloist before the final chords.

+Performance history

+Performances of Brahms' second piano concerto, featuring Brahms himself.